stephvp1172/DNSCGroup19Fall2022/README.md

 ### **Quantitative Analysis**

 - **Metrics used to evaluate your final model (AUC and AIR)**
-  - AUC (Area Under the Curve) -This shows us the measurements for the entire area under the ROC curve (see definition below).
-The AUC provides us with a measure of the performance of our model when given the tree depth.
+  - AUC (Area Under the Curve) -The AUC provides us with a measure of the performance of our model when given the tree depth.
+A good model is found at the depth with maximum Validation AUC
-    - Training AUC - This AUC that we found while testing our model.
-To find the best model, the Validation AUC should be the maximum number.
-The Validation AUC ensures our model will not go too far.
-Therefore, our best fit model is when depth equals to 6 in this case.
-    - Validation AUC - This is the AUC that we found when evaluating our trained model with the testing data set.
-    - Test AUC - This is the AUC found when testing our fully trained model on the dataset.
-    - ROC (receiver operating characteristic curve) - This graph shows us the performance of our classification model.
-(It is the validation AUC shown in the Iteration Plot below)
-  - AIR (Adverse Impact Ratio) - This is a metric of discrimination that shows us what is the rate of positive outcomes for protected groups to the rate of protected outcomes for our controlled group.
+  - AIR (Adverse Impact Ratio) - The closer the number is to 1, the better the model is.
+The general concept of a good model needs to have an AIR that is greater than 0.8.
+If it fails to follow the rule, the probability cutoff needs to be done manually.

 - **State the final values**